Resources

 SWP Amount = 2,00,000 * 0.9934

-Based on these calculations, Mr. Patel would receive approximately INR 1,98,680 as his monthly SWP amount.
-This fixed income would provide him with stability and help cover his regular expenses.
+Based on these calculations, Mr. Patel would receive approximately ₹1,98,680 as his monthly SWP amount.
+This fixed income would stabilise him and help cover his regular expenses.

-Over the course of 5 years, Mr. Patel would receive this consistent monthly income, while the remaining portion of his mutual fund investment would continue to grow, taking advantage of the expected rate of return.
+For 5 years, Mr. Patel would receive this consistent monthly income while the remaining portion of his mutual fund investment would continue to grow, taking advantage of the expected rate of return.

 Note: The calculations are for illustrative purposes only and may vary based on the actual investment performance and specific mutual fund scheme chosen.